Financial-Times/upp-provisioners/upp-pub-provisioner/DEVELOPER_README.md

 #The UUID used by PAM to check the read environment credentials.
 #NOTE:currently this is the same uuid as used by the synthetic article monitor resource uuid and so guaranteed to exist.
 export PAM_CREDENTIAL_VALIDATION_UUID

-#to validate content placeholders (link-files) are valid for publication
-#the corresponding delivery cluster mcpm url for a given publish cluster.
-export PAM_MCPM_VALIDATION_URL=

 # For publishing videos, the brightcove-notifier and brightcove-metadata-preprocessor must connect to the Brightcove API with an id like this: 47628783001
 export BRIGHTCOVE_ACCOUNT_ID=